By Caroline Young Bearden, MS, RD, LD

 Stress on water resources can negatively impact human and environmental health, causing issues like higher water prices, heightening summer watering restraints, loss of recreational areas like lakes and rivers, higher levels of natural and human pollutants, and expensive water treatment projects to transport and store freshwater.

-This year, the Menus of Change committee, a group of culinary experts and scientists from the Culinary Institute of America and Harvard T.H.
+The Menus of Change committee, a group of culinary experts and scientists from the Culinary Institute of America and Harvard T.H.
 Chan School of Public Health, put out a call to action to the foodservice industry to “act much, much faster” in response to water stress.
-According to their 2017 report, the International Food Policy Research Institute (IFPRI) estimates that water stress may put almost half of the world’s population and 40 percent of grain production at risk by 2050.
+According to their 2017 report, the International Food Policy Research Institute (IFPRI) estimates that water stress may put almost half of the world’s population and 40% of grain production at risk by 2050.
 The committee’s concern is there are not enough food companies considering water supply and water quality impacts of their food sources.,

 Water and our Diets

-America’s agriculture sector accounts for about 80 percent of U.S. water consumption, according to the USDA.
+America’s agriculture sector accounts for about 80% of U.S. water consumption, according to the USDA.